AndrewBubnov/jaunte/readme.md

 or using selector function like:

 `const coffee = useDrinkStore(store => store.coffee);`

+You can create as many stores as you need to separate data and logic.

 To use a computed value, `create` function can take a second optional argument - a function, taking the store as argument and returning object with computed values: